-The Cost Transparency Initiative is a new industry standard for institutional investment cost data.
+The Cost Transparency Initiative (CTI) is an industry standard for institutional investment cost data.
 It is a partnership initiative between the Pensions and Lifetime Savings Association (PLSA), the Investment Association (IA) and the Local Government Pension Scheme (LGPS) Advisory Board.
-The CTI website is here.
+The CTI website can be found here.

 - Details on the CTI templates can be found on The IA’s website.

 - The aim of the CTI templates is to collect cost data and not report on the whole of the fund’s activity.

 - Most property funds can use the main CTI template to record costs and the following Q&As relate to the main template.
 Private equity-style real estate funds may use the private equity template.

 - The “Institutional Cost Template (ICT)” is a machine-readable codification that gives details of what should be in each cell and is definitive.
 The text in the CTI guidance derived from the ICT.

 - Fields are mandatory, conditional (mandatory in certain circumstances) or optional.

 - There are a lot of fields that do not need to be completed for each fund.